davide-aloi/neuroscience-workshop-Innsbruck-2025/docs/roast.md

 A few notes about ROAST:

 - ROAST is a one-command pipeline that automates most processing steps, including tissue segmentation, electrode placement, meshing, and FEM solving.
+- ROAST electrode placement can be achieved both specifying 10-20 electrode positions or from actual MRI coordinates (i.e., identifyied manually using MRIcrongl).
 - The ROAST package is built on top of existing tools like SPM12 (Matlab), Iso2Mesh, and getDP.
 - ROAST handles all steps in a unified workflow.
+- [something about space - conversion]

 ### Step-by-step breakdown of the ROAST pipeline